Seuso Treasure: Later developments

 In March 2007, The Art Newspaper reported that a further "187 silvergilt spoons, 37 silvergilt drinking cups, and 5 silver bowls", previously unknown, but part of the original hoard, were reputed to exist.
 Research presented in February 2008 by the Hungarian archaeologist Zsolt Visy strengthened the view that the origin of the treasure may be the Lake Balaton region of Hungary.

 The Channel 4 archaeology programme Time Team aired a special on the treasure in December 2008.
 The programme presented Hungary's evidence for the likely origin of the hoard being near the town of Polgárdi.
 The Marquess of Northampton withdrew from planned participation in the programme and Channel 4 was not given permission to film the treasure, held in Bonhams' vault in London.

 Return to Hungary

-On 26 March 2014, Viktor Orbán, the Hungarian prime minister, announced that half of the Seuso Treasure (seven items) had been returned to Hungary, for a sum of €15 million.
+On 26 March 2014, Viktor Orbán, the then Hungarian prime minister, announced that half of the Seuso Treasure (seven items) had been returned to Hungary, for a sum of €15 million.
 The seven artefacts were put on temporary display at the Hungarian Parliament Building on 29 March 2014.
 On 12 July 2017, the Hungarian PM announced that the other seven pieces had been brought back to Hungary, and the treasure would be displayed together.
 Since 28 June 2019, the complete treasure has been displayed in the Hungarian National Museum as a permanent exhibition "The Seuso Treasure.
 The Splendour of Roman Pannonia".